Apprenticeship: How to Apply

 1. Email to request an application at email@example.com.
 Complete application and return it.

-Applicant must be at least 18 years of age before the time of assignment for an apprenticeship, and provide proof of age.
-Must be a high school graduate or have a GED.
-Provide copy of high school transcripts and GED certificate, if applicable.
+Applicant must be at least 18 years of age at the time of assignment for an apprenticeship, and provide proof of age.
+Must be a high school graduate or have a GED/HSED.
+Provide copy of high school transcripts and GED/HSED certificate, if applicable.
 Must have completed one full year of high school Algebra, or one post-high school Algebra course, with a passing grade of C or better.
-If you do not meet the math requirement, we have resources to assist you.
+If any additional document(s) is needed to verify the minimum math requirement has been met, include that as well.

 Sample Test Questions for practice: The electricians have their own aptitude test.
 It is not the accuplacer test.